 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the cost of the respective assets.
 All other borrowing costs are expensed in the period they occur.
 Borrowing costs consist of interest and other costs that the Group incurs in connection with the borrowing of funds.

 2.10 STANDARDS ISSUED BUT NOT YET EFFECTIVE:

-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
-The Company intends to adopt these standards, if applicable, when they become effective.
+The new and amended standards that are issued, but not yet effective to the date of issuance of these financial statements are disclosed below.